-There are different companies and organisations that play various important roles within the Paytech industry itself.
-These range from direct to consumer companies, payment processors, acquiring banks, card issuers and more.
+There are different companies and organizations that play various important roles within the Paytech industry itself.
+These range from direct to consumer companies, payment processors, acquiring banks, card issuers, and more.
 Here’s a short summary of some of the different players in the industry:

 Card network: card networks are companies like Mastercard and VISA that enable transactions between merchants and card issuers.
 They build the infrastructure and charge interchange fees to process card transactions.